Kanti Mardia: Life and career

 Mardia was educated at the Ismail Yusuf College at the University of Bombay (BSc 1955, MSc in statistics 1957), the University of Poona (MSc in pure mathematics 1961), the University of Rajasthan (PhD 1965) and the University of Newcastle Upon Tyne (PhD 1967, DSc 1973).
 He held academic positions at the Institute of Science, Mumbai and the University of Hull.

 Mardia was appointed professor of applied statistics and head of the Department of Statistics in the School of Mathematics at the University of Leeds in 1973.
-He retired in 2000 with the title emeritus professor and is currently senior research professor of applied statistics at Leeds.
-He is also a long-term visiting professor at the University of Oxford, from March 2013, and the Indian Institute of Management Ahmedabad (IIMA), from 2008.
+He retired in 2000 with the title emeritus professor and is currently senior research professor of applied statistics at Leeds, where he has held the Leverhulme Emeritus Fellowship since 2017.
+He has been a long-term visiting professor at the University of Oxford since 2013, and was adjunct faculty with the Indian Institute of Management Ahmedabad from 2012 to 2014.

-He was instrumental in founding the Centre of Medical Imaging Research (CoMIR) in the University of Leeds, where he held the position of joint director.
-He was the driving force behind the exchange programs between Leeds and other scholarly centres such as the University of Granada, Spain, and the Indian Statistical Institute, Calcutta.
-He has written several scholarly books and edited conference proceedings and other special volumes.
+He helped establish both the Centre of Medical Imaging Research (CoMIR) and the Centre of Statistical Bioinformatics (CoSB) at Leeds, and was initially the director of CoMIR.
+He has written several books and edited conference proceedings.

-In 1973, Mardia founded the University of Leeds Annual Statistics Research Workshops (LASR) which have run for most years and he has edited all the proceedings.
-These workshops attract an international audience and focus on applied statistical topics especially those involving shape and images, and more recently, bioinformatics.
+In 1973, Mardia founded the University of Leeds Annual Statistics Research Workshops, designed to promote interdisciplinary research.
+These workshops attract an international audience and focus on applied statistical topics.

-In 2003, he was awarded the Guy Medal in Silver by the Royal Statistical Society.

-In 2013, he was awarded the Wilks Memorial Award by the American Statistical Association.

-In 2019, he was awarded the Lifetime Achievement Award by the International Indian Statistical Association.

-In 2020, he was awarded the Mahatma Gandhi Medal of Honour by the NRI Institute.

-In 2021, he received the OneJAIN Life Achievement Award from the Jain All-Party Parliamentary Group.

-The 40th Fisher Memorial Lecture was given by Professor Mardia on 18 November 2022 at the Oxford Mathematical Institute.
+Mardia has received a number of honours, including a 2003 Guy Medal in Silver from the Royal Statistical Society, which noted "his many path breaking contributions to statistical science ... and his lasting leadership role in interdisciplinary research"; the 2013 Wilks Memorial Award from the American Statistical Association, which noted his "seminal results in shape analysis, spatial statistics, multivariate analysis, directional data analysis, and bioinformatics"; the 2019 Lifetime Achievement Award from the International Indian Statistical Association; the 2020 Mahatma Gandhi Medal of Honour from the NRI Institute; and the 2021 OneJAIN Life Achievement Award from the Jain All-Party Parliamentary Group.
+He is the founding Vice-President of International Indian Statistical Association, and a Fellow of the American Statistical Association, the Institute of Mathematical Statistics, and the Royal Statistical Society.
+The Karlsruhe Institute of Technology's 2020 Virtual Symposium on Directional Statistics was dedicated to Mardia.
+He gave the 40th Fisher Memorial Lecture on 18 November 2022 at the Oxford Mathematical Institute.
+A festschrift honoring his work resulted in an edited volume, Geometry Driven Statistics.

+The inaugural Mardia Lecture Series was launched by the University of Leeds on 7 November 2024 in recognition of his contribution to statistical science, with the opening lecture delivered by Prof. Peter Green FRS of the University of Bristol.

+Mardia's 90th birthday was celebrated at the 2025 edition of the triennial Adista conference on statistics, Mardia himself joining by video call to address the attendees and discuss the future of directional statistics.